 I’m doing a little bonus post this week!
 Yes, I normally post on Tuesdays and Fridays, but just for this week I’m throwing in one extra.
 Because who couldn’t use a little help like this during cold and flu season.
 And, besides…this mixture just tastes good!

 I’ve known about this little sore throat soother and cough remedy for years.
 I think my Mama even gave us something similar when we were children.
 You can keep a jar of this in your pantry or refrigerator and use it any time you start to feel that little tickle in your throat.
 You know that little tickle?
 The one that says “Get ready.
 I’m a nasty cold and here I come?”
 Yuck.

-I know people who swear that taking a spoonful of this mixture every day will keep colds away.
+I know people who swear that taking a spoonful of this Lemon, Honey, and Ginger Soother for Colds and Sore Throats every day will keep colds away.
 I don’t know about that, but some of them are pretty adamant about it.

 Guess what else?
 If you completely forget that this is in your pantry, after a while it turns into the most delicious marmalade!
 Yep.

 All you do is take a clean pint jar and cut up a couple of lemons and pack them into the jar.
 I take out the seeds, but whatever.
 About halfway through filling the jar with lemons, grate in about a 1-inch piece of fresh ginger.
 Finish filling with the lemons.
 Now, slowly pour the honey in giving it a little time to settle between all the lemon pieces.
 Put the cap on and let it sit for about 24 hours before you start using it.
 If you can get some local honey all the better.

 Most people stir a spoonful of the mixture into a cup of boiling water, let it steep a few minutes, then strain it and sip it.
 I actually prefer it in hot tea.
 And, if you’re really feeling under the weather, adding a little spoonful of whiskey won’t hurt a thing.